-1) Despite all that, Russell did seem to offer a third option: that intrinsic features are indeed emergent.
+1) Bertrand Russell did seem to offer a third option: that intrinsic features are indeed emergent.
 In other words, we can never move from anything physical to anything mental.
-Or, in Russell's own words, we
+Or, in Russell’s own words, we

 “cannot conceivably… prove that there are visual events, or auditory events, or events of any of the kind that we know by perception.”

 Thus there’s no royal road from mathematical descriptions to the qualitative features of mentality because there’s always an “explanatory gap” between these two realms.

 2) The move from consciousness to the physical (as well as vice versa) is found in integrated information theory.